Alloys9/mpesa-rahisi/README.md

 php artisan mpesa-rahisi:install

 ```
-Add the following to youe .env file
+Add the following to your .env file

 ```bash
 MPESA_ENVIRONMENT=